Timber Floor Repairs Brisbane

 Brisbane Floor Renovation and Repair

 Timber floor repairs and maintenance in preparation for floor sanding and polishing can entail floorboard replacement.
 Timber floor repairs may become necessary for many reasons.
 You may have removed an old kitchen revealing old plumbing holes which ran through the floor.
 There may be termite or borer floorboard damage present.
 You may only need general repairs or subfloor attention.
-Get in contact with us so we can discuss your options.
+Get in contact with the Brisbane timber floor restoration experts so we can discuss your options.

 It is desirable for appearances to stagger the joins of the replaced floorboards.
 This is so two boards don’t end on a floor joist next to each other.
 It sometimes means extending a board or two to the next joist to detract attention of the eye.
 This alternates the joins for more concealment of the timber floor repairs.
 Find out more about how we go that extra mile to achieve the best outcome possible.